Projector-based renormalization approach to electron-hole-photon systems in nonequlibrium steady-state: Modeling of pumped-decaying exciton-polariton systems

-where both parts on the right hand side keep their operator form, when written in the new variables $e^\dag_{\vec k}, h^\dag_{\vec k}, \psi^\dag_{\vec q} \ldots$ Note that replacements \eqref{19a} and \eqref{19b} only apply to the time dependence of $\check{\mathcal A}(t)$ in Eq.~\eqref{13} (Heisenberg picture) but not to the density operator $\check \rho_0$, which keeps its operator form in the new variables and will be called $\rho_0$.
-The total particle number $\mathcal N$, written in the new variables, has the same operator form as in Eq.~\eqref{14} and obeys $[\mathcal H, \mathcal N]=0$.
+where both parts on the right hand side keep their operator form when written in the new variables.
+Note that replacements \eqref{19a} and \eqref{19b} only apply to the time dependence of $\check{\mathcal A}(t)$ in Eq.~\eqref{13} (Heisenberg picture) but not to the density operator $\check \rho_0$, which keeps its operator form expressed by the variables without $\check{}$ symbols, and will be called $\rho_0$.
+The total particle number $\mathcal N$, written in the variables $e^\dag_{\vec k}, h^\dag_{\vec k}, \psi^\dag_{\vec q}$ has the same operator form as in Eq.~\eqref{14} and obeys $[\mathcal H, \mathcal N]=0$.
 Thus the total particle flux ${\rm d} \langle \mathcal N \rangle/{\rm dt} =0$ disappears, which means that a change of the particle numbers of the e-h-p subsystem and the electronic reservoirs must be balanced by a change of the free space photons.

 We wish to stress that only in thermal equilibrium the quantity $\mu$ will turn out to act as a chemical potential.
 For time-dependent problems, such as the considered open e-h-p system, the dynamics is captured on a rotating frame with the frequency $\mu$.
 Thereby $\mu$ is a given parameter which has to be fixed in a steady state~\cite{YO16}.